status-im/the-explainers/authors/swader/05-vagrant/en_US/final.md

 vagrant up
 ```

  This boots up the virtual machine.
-The `vagrant up` command executes the provisioning process which installs some prerequisite software, which shouldn't take long (it will be even faster one we add a precompiled version of Nim into the box, so it doesn't have to build from source during provisioning).
+The `vagrant up` command executes the provisioning process which installs some prerequisite software, which shouldn't take long.
 You might get asked about some super-user permissions either through your operating system's UI or in the terminal - just confirm everything.

-## Nim

 You can now enter the VM with the command `vagrant ssh`.
 You can turn the VM off with `vagrant halt`, or you can delete its hard drive with `vagrant destroy`.

 _Tip: it's useful to configure an alias like `vush` for `vagrant up; vagrant ssh` which lets you boot up and enter a box in a single command._

+## Nim

 Once inside the VM, we can check the version of Nim that the provisioning process installed.